opae.io¶

 opae.io [-d PCI_ADDR] [-r REGION] myscript.py a b c

-In order to enter the interactive mode of opae.io
+In order to enter the interactive mode of opae.io, simply

 invoke it and optionally pass the desired device address and